emilwennstrom/UnemploymentDataESTAT/README.md

 A simple React App using Typescript and a Python backend for fetching unemployement data from ESTAT.

-Run using docker-compose up --build or start both services individually with set .env for both backend and frontend
+Run using (sudo) docker-compose up --build or start both services individually with set .env for both backend and frontend

 Environment variables: